Yves Bouvier: Personal life

-Bouvier is a non-practicing Protestant, and is passionate about sailing boats “of all kinds”, as well as competition horses.
+Bouvier is a non-practicing Protestant, and is passionate about skiing, sailing boats “of all kinds”, as well as competition horses.

 He settled in Singapore in 2008 where he currently resides, which is being contested by Swiss tax authorities saying he is still a Geneva resident.

-According to French magazine Le Point, Yves Bouvier had allegedly been the patron of Zahia Dehar, a model and designer who had previously worked as a call girl.
+According to the French magazine Le Point, Yves Bouvier had allegedly been the patron of Zahia Dehar, a model and designer who had previously worked as a call girl.
 According to report, Bouvier allegedly organized dinners for his clients, with Dehar as the "guest star," while she was allegedly underage.
 She became known to the general public after being "offered" at the age of 17 as a birthday present to French footballer Frank Ribéry.
 The relationship between Yves Bouvier and Zahia Dehar caught the attention of the French press, but has been denied by both Bouvier and Dehar.
 A former escort colleague of Zahia, known as Sarah, claims that she and Zahia were part of an international pimping ring headed by Yves Bouvier.